xmlking/dotenv-run/README.md

 <h1>@dotenv-run/cli</h1>

-Another CLI tool to load environment variables defined in `.env` files with monorepo support.
+A CLI tool to load command line and .env environment variables with monorepo support.

 * ✅ Load environment variables from `.env` files
 * ✅ Expand environment variables using dotenv-expand